stej07033/MSSQL-EXCEL_PROJECT1/README.md

 - Category and size breakdowns show where revenue concentration lies across the menu.
 - Custom business reports classify products and segments into performance tiers to support quick decision-making.

-## 📝 Notes

-- Query logic (rating/grade thresholds) is illustrative and can be tuned to match actual business targets.
-- Some column/label naming in the bonus report queries (e.g. `PIZZA_NAME` vs restaurant-level fields) reflects the original working draft and can be cleaned up for production use.

 ## 👨‍💻 Author

 **Madanapalli Sai**